 The German-born Björn Rühmann is the rare bird of advertising.
 His work is uncategorizable but distinctly recognizable.
 He’s known for his beguiling and tweaked, Germanic sense of humor, unforgettable characters and wholly unique story-worlds.
-He started his career as a creative at TBWA Paris, and after a few shorts years, embarked upon his career as a filmmaker.
+He started his career as a creative at TBWA Paris, and after a few short years, embarked upon his career as a filmmaker.
 He launched his directing career as the co-founder of the lauded collective The Vikings and found immediate success with his short film “Power of Wind” for Epuron promoting wind energy.
-The short offers smart storytelling following our black-clad gentle giant whose actions mimic those of actual wind.
 The spot has achieved cult-like status among industry insiders and is as admired today as it was upon its initial release where it won a Cannes Gold Lion, among others.

 To know Björn is to love him.
 Words can’t convey his charm, wild imagination and sense of wonder he brings to every project.
 He is known for striking a dry, absurdist tone while expressing his creative voice with a certain “German Präzision”.
-His work is sensitive and playfully unexpected and his film aesthetic shines through in his elegantly crafted imagery.
 He is equally at ease moving through realms of comedy and drama, always the ever-present observer of the minutiae and oddities of everyday life.
 True artists are ahead of the curve and it feels like the world is catching up to his off-kilter sensibility and style.
 It’s Björn’s world and we’re all living in it.